dav/StackMob-Ruby-Toolkit/README.md

            "description"=>"UTC time when the entity was created"}, ....

-Dump all user instances in the database:
+Dump all user instances in the database sorted by lastmoddate:

-		$ ruby stack_mob.rb --model user --read --all [{"createddate"=>1305304396910,
+		$ ruby stack_mob.rb --model user --read --all --sort-by lastmoddate [{"createddate"=>1305304396910,
 		  "user_id"=>"4dcd5d4caf985c0c24050345",
 		  "lastmoddate"=>1305304396910,